iterorganization/IMAS-Python/docs/source/identifiers.rst

   a neutron, or a photon.
 - Plasma heating may come from neutral beam injection, electron cyclotron heating, ion cyclotron heating, lower hybrid heating, alpha particles.
-- Chemical elements and isotopes, which may have alternative naming conventions supported through aliases (e.g., "235U" and "U_235" for Uranium 235).
+- These may have alternative naming conventions supported through aliases (e.g., "235U" and "U_235" for Uranium 235).

 Identifiers are a list of possible valid labels.
 Each label has up to four
 representations: